bosahchude/blog/_posts/2016-10-21-improving-typing-skills.md

 ![GNU Typist]({{site.baseurl}}/assets/images/GNU-Typist-1.jpg)

-With resources for typist of all levels, GNU Typist makes removes the distraction involved with traditional typing tutors leaving you with nothing but your white text on a black background which helps with concentration.
+With resources for typist of all levels, GNU Typist removes the distraction involved with traditional typing tutors, leaving you with nothing but your white text on a black background which helps with concentration.

 ![GNU Typist]({{site.baseurl}}/assets/images/GNU-Typist.jpg)